vlucas/vancelucas-site/source/blog/2014-06-05-module-exports-all-the-things.html.markdown

 at them, and re-using the public functions in `ns.isiOS` isn't painful.
 Besides, I copy and paste the for loop anyways :).

+*UPDATE:* You may wonder "why not just assign `module.exports` to `ns`, like
+this: `module.exports = ns;`?"
+The reason is that using the `hasOwnProperty` method ensures that only properties you have explicitly added get exported.
+In this case, it may not make a difference since we're using a bare object literal, but it's good practice to use, so I do.
+Feel free to save a few lines of code with the assignment if you feel differently!